-We're over the most painful combinatorics and go to the good new days where we use capped gropes to height raise instead of all disk stages and we'll see that the combinatorics is much more pleasant.
-Here's the key result.
+We are over the most painful combinatorics from now on we use capped gropes to height raise instead of all disk stages.
+We will see that the combinatorics is much more pleasant.
+Here is the key result.

-Lemma 8.8 (Height raising for capped gropes).
-Inside any 3-stage capped grope G_3^c there exists an n-stage capped grope $G_n^c \subset G_3^c$ with the same attaching region.
+Lemma 8.9 (Height raising for capped gropes).
+Inside a neighbourhood of any 3-stage capped grope $G_3^c$ there exists an n-stage capped grope $G_n^c \subset G_3^c$ with the same attaching region.

 Proof.
-When building the grope G_3^c we can divide each stage of surface into a left (-) and right branch (+) because of the symplectically dual basis.
+When building the grope $G_3^c$ we can divide each stage of surface into a left (-) and right branch (+) because of the dual curves in the symplectic basis.
 (In the picture in 3-space this would be the inside surfaces versus the outside.)
 On top we have the caps which are immersed and cross all through each other.
-Schematically, this is shown in the left picture in Figure 73.
+Schematically, this is shown in the left picture in Figure 82.